jdholtz/auto-southwest-check-in/README.md

 ## Auto-Southwest Check-In
 Running this script will automatically check you into your flight 24 hours before your flight

+**Note**: If you are checking into an international flight, make sure to fill out all the passport information beforehand.

 ## Table of Contents
 - [Installation](#installation)
     * [Prerequisites](#prerequisites)